fishpercolator/rails-tilt/README.md

 # Example Rails application with Tilt on Silverblue

-Currently this just runs a basic Sinatra app, but it's a work in progress!
+Runs a very basic Rails app with Postgres on Tilt.

 # Additional setup steps: